pedro-homero/pedro-homero.github.io/_posts/2022-11-08-consensual-non-monogamy.markdown

 That's not ideal, is it?

-A CN-M relationships may not necessarily ideal for your.
-They work for those who feel it reflects the way they are.
+A CN-M relationship may not necessarily be ideal for you.
+It works for those who feel it reflects the way they are.
 You should not try to force yourself into a CN-M relationship if that's not your cup of tea.

 What you could do - my suggestion - is to try to have your current relationship (and/or future ones) based on transparency and communication.
 Those two ingredients build respect, and even if you still decide to keep it monogamous, you'll have a much better relationship!